rafa2403nunez-droid/PyNetBridge/README.md

 ## 🛠️ Available MCP Tools

+These tools allow AI to fully control the PyNet environment, from UI creation to script execution and system monitoring.
 Once connected, the AI will have access to the full suite of PyNet tools:

+### 🧠 Core capabilities exposed to AI

 ### 🔍 System & Connection
 * **list_active_instances**: Scans the system for running Navisworks processes (`roamer.exe`) with an active PyNet IPC pipe.